yshirai999/CFRM-541-Quantitative-Risk-Management/README.md

   - Copula Models
   - Risk Measures and Capital Allocation
   - Mean-CVaR Analysis
-- The design of this course and the homework relies heavily on **Prof. Haugh**'s QRM class taught at Columbia University in 2016.
+- The design of this course and the homework rely heavily on **Prof. Haugh**'s QRM class taught at Columbia University in 2016.

 ## Installation